$\ell^p$ metrics on cell complexes: Busemann-convexity of normed polyhedral complexes

 \section{Busemann-convexity of normed polyhedral complexes}

 We are interested in describing a simple local criterion ensuring that a given continuous bicombing on a normed polyhedral complex is convex.
-A related result is~\cite[Theorem~1.2]{buragoivanov:polyhedral}, which is concerned with locally uniquely geodesic spaces, and remarks that the question of Busemann convexity is subtle.
+A related result is~\cite[Theorem~1.2]{buragoivanov:polyhedral}, which is concerned with locally uniquely geodesic spaces, and remarks that the question of Busemann-convexity is subtle.